teisehakamura/AI_League_of_Legends/README.md

 # Explaination (Classification and Object Detection)

+# 1. Images

-1. I respectively save 500 images of Tower, Minion, and Ezreal on League of Legends (Total 3 classes)
+I respectively save 500 images of Tower, Minion, and Ezreal on League of Legends (Total 3 classes)
 - Used parser or tf.run.flags to insert width, height, and filename
 - Used cv2 to take each 500 pictures
 - Saved those pictures with np.save(The size of .npy is 233.1 mb)

 ![1](./git/1.png)

+# 2. Model

-2. Model - Used AWS to use GPU that has p2.x2large to operate model.
+:Used AWS to use GPU that has p2.x2large to operate model.
 I have used 3540 epochs on GPU based on Object Detection.

 ![4](./git/4.png)

-3. Tensorboard(the function of early stopping is in the file, model.py)
+# 3. Tensorboard(the function of early stopping is in the file, model.py)

 ![5](./git/5.png)

-4. Result
+# 4. Result

 ![8](./git/8.png)